wp-plugins/wp-links/readme.txt

 == Installation ==

 1. Upload the folder `wp-links` to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Visit the `WP Links Options` page under settings and adjust advanced settings.
+3. Visit the `WP Links Options` page under settings and adjust advanced settings.

 == Changelog ==

+= 1.5 =
+Core update

 = 1.4 =
 Fix blank space error.